DanielHinbest/KonaCommerce/README.md

 # KonaCommerce

-KonaCommerce is a web-based e-commerce platform built with Java and Kotlin, leveraging the power of Spring Boot for backend services and the flexibility of Kotlin for data models and frontend templating.
+KonaCommerce is a web-based e-commerce platform built with Kotlin, leveraging the power of Spring Boot for backend services and the flexibility of Kotlin for data models and frontend templating.
 This project is designed to provide a robust, scalable foundation for online retail businesses with RESTful APIs, server-side rendering, and a layered architecture.

 ---